AnalogFeelings/FlagPFP/README.md

 "By McLennonSon - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=38241562" in this field.
 * "ParameterName" is the name of the parameter --flag.

 And you are ready to go!
-Your custom flag is now added.
+Save the json file with any name in the "Flag JSONs folder", and your custom flag will now be detected!

 ## Flag Types (built in)